Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Comparative study

 \section{Comparative study}

-In this section, we present a comparative study of the performance of seven DRL algorithms for AD, including the description of the simulation frameworks for the training and testing of AC agents.
+In this section, we present a comparative study of the performance of six DRL algorithms for AD, including the description of the simulation frameworks for the training and testing of AC agents.

 The research questions in our work evaluate: